Trentonom0r3/After-Diffusion/README.md

 ## 🔗 Better Backend Integration
 With this update, things will feel more deeply integrated, giving you an even greater feeling of seamlessness.
 Work directly with videos, set webUI models, and more directly from the extension.
 Less direct action in After Effects and more happening on the backend.

-This overhaul has been a long process, and we believe that it will be worth the wait.
-We are excited to see what you will create with these new tools at your disposal!
+This overhaul has been a long process, and I believe that it will be worth the wait.
+I am excited to see what you will create with these new tools at your disposal!

 ## License
 The software is licensed under the [AGPL-3.0 license](https://github.com/Trentonom0r3/After-Diffusion/blob/main/LICENSE).